rantao16/rantao16.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Email: rantao16 [at] umd [dot] edu
+Email: rantao [at] mis [dot] mpg [dot] de

 Hi!
 My name is Ran Tao (陶然).
-From Aug 2025 to Dec 2025, I am a postdoc in the program of Recent Trends in Stochastic Partial Differential Equations at [Simons Laufer Mathematical Sciences Institute (SLMath)](https://www.slmath.org/programs/380#).
-Starting from Jan 2026, I will be a postdoc at the [Max Planck Institute for Mathematics in the Sciences (MPI MiS)](https://www.mis.mpg.de/) in Leipzig, Germany.
+I am a postdoc at the [Max Planck Institute for Mathematics in the Sciences (MPI MiS)](https://www.mis.mpg.de/) in Leipzig, Germany.
+From Aug 2025 to Dec 2025, I was a postdoc in the program of Recent Trends in Stochastic Partial Differential Equations at [Simons Laufer Mathematical Sciences Institute (SLMath)](https://www.slmath.org/programs/380#).

 I got my Ph.D. from the [University of Maryland, College Park](https://www-math.umd.edu/) in May 2025, where I was fortunate to be advised by [Yu Gu](https://www.math.umd.edu/~ygu7/).
 Before that, I got my B.S. degree from the School of Mathematical Sciences at [Fudan University](https://math.fudan.edu.cn/mathen/main.htm) in 2019.